 I am actively looking for highly motivated PhD students with a strong background in Computer Science and Mathematics to work with me, focusing on Decentralized AI, Data-Centric ML, and Audio Understanding with applications in Healthcare.

-My research interests span Human-Centric AI, Self-Supervised Learning, Federated Learning, Audio Understanding and their applications for improving Personal Health.
+My research interests span AI for Human Senses, Self-Supervised Learning, Federated Learning, Audio Understanding and their applications for improving Personal Health.

 |